jaanga/sp500/readme.md

 ## Features
 <!-- and benefits -->

-* Displays the positions of the entire SP500
+* Displays the positions of the entire SP500 in 3D
-* Data is updated every minute or so
+* Market data is updated every minute or so
 * Automatic acquisition and storage of data
 * Full 3D ~ rotate, and and zoom in real-time
 	* Real-time animation or real-time data